Skip to main content

 How a Childhood Fascination Shaped My First Book

 Ever held a dollar bill and wondered why an ancient pyramid with a glowing, all-seeing eye stares back at you?
-It’s not just a design—it’s a puzzle, one that’s sparked theories of shadowy organizations and hidden agendas for decades.
+That symbol has sparked theories of shadowy organizations and hidden agendas for decades.

 As a kid, that symbol hooked me.
 Why would our money have such mysterious, almost sinister imagery?
 When I asked someone who spoke Latin, they translated the phrases underneath: Providence has favored our undertakings and A New Order of the Ages.
 The phrase new order made my imagination run wild.
 What did it mean?